 From 1904-1978 Nadia Boulanger held her esteemed Wednesday afternoon group class and evening salons.
-Copland, Stravinsky, Faure, Bernstein, Paul Valery, and many other luminaries across the arts were frequent attendees.
-The works of Bach provided the foundation of knowledge and ideas that were meticulously traced down through the ages.
+Copland, Stravinsky, Fauré, Bernstein, Paul Valéry, and many other luminaries across the arts were frequent attendees.
+The works of Bach provided the foundation of knowledge and ideas that were meticulously traced through the ages.

-In-person participation: $30 per seminar Streaming participation: $20 per seminar
+In-person participation: $30 per seminar Streaming live/anytime: $20 per seminar

-To purchase, contact us here with your request.
+To purchase, please contact here with your request.
 Thank you.

 Analysis Salon Season 3

-Season three of Analysis Salon will focus on composer’s efforts to push toward a sense of sublimity through theexpansion and transcendence of harmonic, contrapuntal, and formal dicta of music - including the use of non-tonal concepts - in choral music, chamber music, art-song, works for keyboard, orchestral music, and opera spanning 400 years.
+Season three of Analysis Salon focuses on composer’s efforts to push toward a sense of sublimity through the expansion and transcendence of harmonic, contrapuntal, and formal dicta of music - including the use of non-tonal concepts - in choral music, chamber music, art-song, works for keyboard, orchestral music, and opera spanning 400 years.